Medicare Broker vs. Agent

 You can check with Medicare to find agents and brokers and with your state insurance department to verify the license status of someone who claims to be an insurance agent or broker.

-When selecting a Medicare agent or broker, make sure they look at whether or not your current coverage — based on both coverage terms and price — is the best option for you.
+When selecting a Medicare agent or broker, make sure they look at whether your current coverage — based on both coverage terms and price — is the best option for you.

-The average Medicare beneficiary has 39 Medicare Advantage plans to choose from in 2022, according to the Kaiser Family Foundation.
+The average Medicare beneficiary has 42 Medicare Advantage plans to choose from in 2025, according to the Kaiser Family Foundation.
 That number may be higher in urban areas and lower in rural areas.
 There are also wide selections of Medigap and Medicare Part D drug plans available.
-Prices and coverage can vary widely, and not all plans are available everywhere.
+Prices and coverage can vary, and not all plans are available everywhere.

-You should ask if the broker or agent will review all plans available where you live — or if they will limit their review to a small selection of plans.
+You should ask the broker or agent if they will review all plans available where you live or limit their review to a small selection of plans.

 Connect With a Financial Advisor Instantly